Jonathan Lynn

-Jonathan Lynn (born 3 April 1943) is an English stage and film director, producer, writer, and actor.
-He is known for directing the comedy films such as Clue, Nuns on the Run, My Cousin Vinny, and The Whole Nine Yards.
-He also co-created and co-wrote the television series Yes Minister.
+Jonathan Adam Lynn (born 3 April 1943) is an English film director, screenwriter, and actor.
+He directed the comedy films Clue, Nuns on the Run, My Cousin Vinny, and The Whole Nine Yards.
+He also co-created and co-wrote the political-satirical television series Yes Minister.

 Early life

 Lynn was born in Bath, Somerset, the son of physician Robin Lynn and sculptor Ruth Helen (née Eban), whose first cousin on her mother's side was the neurologist Oliver Sacks.
 Another cousin, Caroline Sacks, married Nicholas Samuel, 5th Viscount Bearsted.
 Lynn was educated at Kingswood School, Bath, between 1954 and 1961, after which he studied law at Pembroke College, Cambridge.
 (His maternal uncle, Israeli statesman Abba Eban, had also studied at Cambridge in the 1930s.)
 There he participated in the Cambridge University Footlights Club revue Cambridge Circus (appearing with the revue in 1964 on Broadway and on The Ed Sullivan Show).